Shyam-cloud-25/my-static-website/README.md

 - Versioning enabled for files
 - Cache-Control headers to serve latest content
 - Custom 404 error page
-- Interactive homepage with a welcome message
+- Personalized homepage with a welcome message
+- Leightweight and fully static
+- Demonstrates GitHub Pages deployment workflow
+- Professional project documentation

 ## Screenshots
+Below are key screenshots showcasing the site:
 [Homepage](screenshots/home-page.png)
 [Error Page](screenshots/error.png)
+*All other AWS setup screenshots are available in the `screenshots/` folder.*

 ## Steps Followed
 1. Created an IAM user with S3 full access permissions